St. Charles Lwanga and Companions

 When King Mutesa passed away and his corrupt son Mwanga replaced him, the White Fathers were expelled from Uganda.
 Unknown to the new king, the Catholic faith (seed) had already been planted, never to be uprooted.

 In secret, Uganda witnessed a growing number of Christians, Catholics, and Anglicans alike.

 Battle for the Soul of the Church

-Proverbs 29 vs. 2: But when the wicked man rules, the people groan.
+Proverbs 29:2: But when the wicked man rules, the people groan.
 Under King Mwanga, the Christian community in Uganda groaned.

 King Mwanga engaged in rituals.
-He also sexually forced himself on the young pages in his court.
-To refuse the king meant to die.
+He also sexually forced himself on the young ladies in his court.
+To refuse the king means to die.
 Threatened by the authority the Christian faith poses and teaches, King Mwanga began persecuting the believers and promoters of Christ.

-The first casualty was a visiting Anglican bishop to Uganda.
-Joseph Mukasa, chief steward and a friend to the king, had condemned the killing of the bishop.
+The first casualty was a visiting Anglican bishop in Uganda.
+Joseph Mukasa, chief steward and friend to the king, had condemned the killing of the bishop.

-Joseph served as a Catholic community leader of about 200 faithful.
+Joseph served as a Catholic community leader for about 200 faithful.
 He had always protected the pages under his care from the king’s lust.
-On 15 November 1885, he was beheaded for speaking the truth to the king.
+On November 15, 1885, he was beheaded for speaking the truth to the king.